I Am Sam (TV series)

 I Am Sam is a 2007 South Korean television series starring Yang Dong-geun, Park Min-young, Park Jun-gyu, Son Tae-young, and Choi Seung-hyun in his acting debut.
 It aired on KBS2 from August 6 to October 2, 2007, on Mondays and Tuesdays at 21:55 (KST) for 16 episodes.
-Based on the Japanese manga series Kyōkasho ni Nai! (in English, Not in a Textbook! or Very Private Lesson), Yang plays a geeky, straight-arrowed, under-qualified high school teacher who becomes a live-in tutor for the troublemaking daughter of a notorious gangster, in exchange for one million won.
+Based on the Japanese manga series Kyōkasho ni Nai!
+(English: "Not in a Textbook!", or "Very Private Lesson"), Yang plays a geeky, straight-arrow, under-qualified high school teacher who becomes a live-in tutor for the troublemaking daughter of a notorious gangster, in exchange for one billion won.

 The title is a word play since sam in Korean roughly translates to "teacher" in slang, thus the international title, I Am Your Teacher.

 Synopsis

 Yoo Jae-gon (Park Jun-gyu), head of an infamous gangster organization, becomes troubled by the future prospects of his only daughter, Eun-byul (Park Min-young), who refuses to study.
 Then coincidence or fate brings together Eun-byul and goofy-looking high school teacher Jang Yi-san (Yang Dong-geun) in a somewhat sticky situation.
 After finding out that Yi-san can actually inspire his troublesome daughter to focus on her studies, Jae-gon offers a deal to Yi-san: become his daughter's private tutor in exchange for one million won.
 The catch is Yi-san has to move in with her.
 And the money?
 It's given as security for his own life.